Bhagyashreet20/cs598-DHT/README.md

 ```

 The script will load the processed data from the specified JSON file(`datasets/processed_data.json`), generate paraphrases for each instruction, and save the augmented data to an output file named `augmented_instruct_data_gpt_4.json`.

+Note: We had also tried paraphrasing the instructions using Claude-3 Haiku model via Anthropic API but we were getting rate limited because the total tokens of our instruction dataset was almost 10 Million which was more than what we could process with our Billing Tier.

 ## Using the Output for Diversity Metrics Evaluation